Our State Legislature has power. But they won't use it to solve our problems.

 Ohio deserves leaders who will end corruption, support our families, listen to their voters and keep Ohio great.
 As your next State Rep, I will make sure all of our voices are heard and that good (and unique) policy solutions are implemented.

-Here are my issue positions - feel free to shoot me a message if you have any other suggestions!
+Here are my issue positions - feel free to shoot me a message at laalitya@acharyaforohio.com if you have any other suggestions!

 Universal Pre-K for Ohio